awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-resource-policies-create-attach.md

 1. Sign in to the API Gateway console at [https://console\.aws\.amazon\.com/apigateway](https://console.aws.amazon.com/apigateway)\.

-1. Choose the API name\.
+1. Choose a REST API\.

 1. In the left navigation pane, choose **Resource Policy**\.